-Cameron University’s Department of Art, Music and Theatre Arts is pleased to announce its 2016-17 season, “Celebrating the Stages through the Ages!”
-The department will present a Shakespearean classic, a contemporary comedy, a Greek tragedy and a musical comedy.
+Cameron University’s Department of Art, Music and Theatre Arts is pleased to announce its 2018-2019 season, “Where Everything Comes Together.”
+The eclectic season features an avant-garde tragedy, a contemporary comedy of manners, a classic farce, and a family friendly musical comedy.
 Season tickets are available for $35 for adults and $30 for senior citizens, military, non-Cameron students and Cameron faculty/staff.
 To purchase season tickets, call (580) 581-2346.
 Cameron University students are admitted to theatre productions at no charge with Cameron ID.

 Shows on Thursday, Friday and Saturday will begin at 7:30 p.m.; Sunday performances start at 2 p.m.

 Cameron’s Department of Art, Music and Theatre Arts is a member of the Oklahoma Community Theatre Association.